cme212/course/notes/lecture-01/debugging.md

 ```
 Now that we stopped the code execution at the place we wanted,
 we would like to inspect variable values there.
-You can view the variables in the curret scope by typing
+You can view the variables in the current scope by typing
 ```
 (lldb) frame variable
 (Student *) this = 0x00007fff5fbffa58